Election over, Obama to face same weak economy

-WASHINGTON (Reuters) - Americans have given President Barack Obama the benefit of doubt that he has the best fix for the ailing economy.
+WASHINGTON, Nov 7 (Reuters) - Americans have given President Barack Obama the benefit of doubt that he has the best fix for the ailing U.S. economy.

 In reality, there may not be much he can do to speed up growth and employment.